Onboarding devices to Microsoft 365 Apps admin center

 The Microsoft 365 Apps admin center makes setting up and controlling Microsoft 365 Apps for Enterprise easy.
 Enrolling devices in the Inventory automatically activates many helpful features.

-The Inventory page in the Microsoft 365 Apps admin center offers valuable insights into the status of Microsoft 365 Apps, along with information about your devices.
+The Inventory page in the Microsoft 365 Apps admin center offers valuable insights about Microsoft 365 Apps, along with information about your devices.
 To access this information, there are specific requirements that need to be met:

 • Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business, Version 2008 or later.